Wills

 • how all these elements relate so as to form an orderly plan for the disposition of your property.

+4. The Will must be in writing.
 The formalities required for a written will depend on what type of Will you have made.
-Texas recognizes two types of Wills:
+Texas recognizes two types of written Wills:

 • A holographic Will is a handwritten Will.
 To be valid, you must write the Will completely in your own handwriting and sign it.
 A testator can write a holographic will on anything, including stationery or even on a bedroom wall.
 It is not necessary for witnesses to sign a holographic will.